oracle/db-sharding/sdb-terraform-onprem/README.md

 ## Pre-requisites

-1. Download [Terraform][terraform] (v0.11.13) zip and extract the <em>terraform</em> binary to any directory on the machine (will be referred to as current machine in the rest of the documentation) where you are going to clone or download the sdb-terraform repository and want to invoke the SDB terraform scripts from.
+1. Download [Terraform][terraform] (v0.11.13) zip and extract the <em>terraform</em> binary to any directory on the machine (will be referred to as current machine in the rest of the documentation) where you are going to clone or download the sdb-terraform-onprem repository and want to invoke the SDB terraform scripts from.
 2. Target hosts are created and Oracle Linux 7+ OS installed on them.
 3. Required ports are open on the target machines.
 (1522, 6123 and 6234 on shard directors and 1521 on shards and catalog(s))
 4. Copy public key of the current machine to the remote target hosts.